graememcc/funkierJS/docs/markdown/byCategory.md

   - index: the index in the original string where the match was found
   - matchedText: the substring that matched the pattern
-  - subexpressions: an array of substrings that matched the parenthesed expressions in the regular expressions.
-                    The substring matching the first parenthesised expression will be at position 0, the string matching the second at position 1, and so on.
+  - subexpressions: an array of substrings that matched the parenthesed expressions in the regular expressions. substring matching the first parenthesised expression will be at position 0, the string matching the second at position 1, and so on.
 If the regular expression did not contain any parenthesised subexpressions, this array will be empty.

 This function is not affected by the presence or absence of a global flag in the supplied regular expression.
 It is not affected by and does not change the lastIndex property of the regular expression if it exists.